-Where a wood heater is specified by the user, but specific system performance is not entered by the user, the default value for COP_A is to be set to 60% and the system is assumed to be a fan-assisted wood heater (with ancillary electrical consumption as specified in Table 15).
+Where a closed combustion wood heater is specified by the user, but specific system performance is not entered by the user, the default value $COP_A$ is 60% and the system is assumed to be a fan-assisted wood heater (with ancillary electrical consumption as specified in Table 15).

 Australian Home Heating lists current products.
-14 Note that the efficiency rating given in this listing is an integer, generally ranging from 60 to 85.
-This must be divided by 100 to derive a valid value for COP_A (e.g. an Australian Home Heating Association efficiency rating of 75 equates to a COP_A value of 0.75 or 75%).
+Note that the efficiency rating given in this listing is an integer, generally ranging from 60 to 85.
+This must be divided by 100 to derive a valid value for $COP_A$ (e.g. an Australian Home Heating Association efficiency rating of 75 equates to a $COP_A$ value of 0.75 or 75%).
 Unfortunately, this website does not usually indicate whether the unit has a fan (or not), so additional information - most likely from the supplier - may be required.